dicarlolab/mkturk/public/readme.md

 NStickyResponse: Number of times subject can choose the same location on the screen before force them out of it by placing the correct answer somewhere else (i.e. if they have response bias, then on the next trial, the correct choice is drawn somewhere away from that bias).

+NTrialsPerBagBlock: if 0, randomly samples from all bags (default: interleaved match-t0-sample), if >0, samples N consecutive images from the same sample image bag.
+This is equivalent to blocking the session so that training is done in object blocks rather than interleaving all objects.
+After N trials are completed for bag i, proceeds to next bag i+1 according to bag sequence specified in ImageBagsSample.
+When all bags have been sampled NTrialsPerBagBlock times, starts back at bag 0.

 ObjectGridIndex: Used for SR task.
 If this variable is set, then each object is tied to a particular location on the grid.
 ObjectGrid.length must equal objectlist.length for appropriate assignment of each object label to a grid location

 Pump: 1=adafruit peristaltic 2=submersible centrifugal tcs 3=diaphragm pump tcs 4=piezoelectric 3mL takasago 5=newer diaphragm pumps tcs 6=piezoelectric 7mL takasago